All tales must begin somewhere..

 “I am sorry your trip was in vain” she finished as she continued to pet him softly.

 They dying firelight caused shadows to dance across the wooden floor, the silence hung with unspoken words.
 Allyson’s mind was awhirl with thoughts.
 Her Grandmother had told stories of Wonderland until the day she died.
 The family had whispered that she was insane; it was kept quiet, as they did not want her put into an asylum.
-Her mother was a clamouring socialite and it would not due to have family blood thought to carry madness.
+Her mother was a clamoring socialite and it would not due to have family blood thought to carry madness.
 Once she advanced in age, it was easy to put off as the senility of age.
 Yet sitting before her was proof that her namesake had been telling the truth for years.

 That all those wonderful and terrifying things had been true, Wonderland was real.
 On the other hand, you could be mad as well, her mind countered.
 Her euphoria was short lived.
 Was she mad?
 She shook her head.
 No, she was not mad.
 It was real, and it was in danger.
 Her Grandmother would not have hesitated; she would have picked up and gone without hesitation.
-She glanced out the window the trees swayed against the dark sky, the impeding storm evident.
+She glanced out the window the trees swayed against the dark sky, the impending storm evident.
 It all seemed so surreal.

 Across from her, the Cat’s thoughts raged in a similar pattern.
 What now?
 Give in?
 Escape?
 Try the fight without their champion?
-Or take this girl and hope that some of her grandmother lived inside her.
+Or take this girl and hope that some of her grandmothers lived inside her.
 Having an unskilled general is just as dangerous as flying without one.
 Damn that Rabbit, he was the cross-world one.
 He had led several campaigns against the darkness but he and the Dodo had been captured on the steps of the mirror fortresses.
 Now they withstood whatever tortures were implemented on those who dare oppose them.
 He glanced at the girl again.
 So much of his Alice he could see, yet so much not.
 What to do, he was pondering when her soft voice broke into his thoughts.

 “Can you take me, I may know only stories of Wonderland, but I know that my Grandmother loved it and would want me to try to save it.”